RajDharkar/LeetCodeADay/Week 1/10-23-24/Product Of Array Except Self/notes.md

 space complexity = O(1), other than array so i beat that challenge!

 just read editorial and realized how cooked my sol was, idk how people didn't think of this but funny.

+shouldve used a prefix product array and a suffix product array, weird question though.